 Austen concludes Northanger Abbey with a tongue-in-cheek poke about the expectation that novels contain a moralizing message: "I leave it to be settled, by whomsoever it may concern, whether the tendency of this work be altogether to recommend parental tyranny, or reward filial disobedience."

-Disobliging one's father is not such a big deal today as it was in Austen's time and in fact it adds to the romantic drama.
 The writers of the 2007 Northanger Abbey movie didn't include this delay of the marriage.
 In the movie version, Henry tells Catherine he has broken with his father, may never speak to him again, and he will probably be disinherited.
 He asks Catherine to marry him anyway, and she joyfully accepts.
+Disobeying one's parent is not a problem that the movie-makers had to stickhandle around for their audience, although Austen had to address it.

 * Ellen is referring to herself in the third person, a dramatic convention of the time, just like the letter that Henry says Catherine will find at Northanger Abbey: "At last, however, by touching a secret spring, an inner compartment will open—a roll of paper appears—you seize it—it contains many sheets of manuscript—you hasten with the precious treasure into your own chamber, but scarcely have you been able to decipher ‘Oh!
 Thou—whomsoever thou mayst be, into whose hands these memoirs of the wretched Matilda may fall’—when your lamp suddenly expires in the socket, and leaves you in total darkness.”